cristov7/JS_Front_End/README.md

 # SoftUni - JS Front-End - October 2023

-In this repository there are solutions to tasks from the HTML & CSS course of the software academy of SoftUni University.
+In this repository there are solutions to tasks from the JS Front-End course of the software academy of SoftUni University.

 https://softuni.bg/trainings/4240/js-front-end-october-2023